-At this same time
+At this same time,

-My best friend and I were having a conversation.
+my best friend and I were having a conversation.

 She and I vote differently.
 Before the last election, we did a novena.
 I’m not Catholic so I didn’t know what a novena was.
 It’s a prayer.
-We put it together ourselves, a long one that we each agreed on and prayed every day for 9 days.
+We put it together ourselves, a long one that we each agreed on and prayed every day for nine days.